honest comparison

 • Native branded mobile app

-Mariana Tek includes a native iOS and Android app branded to the studio.
-Junocal ships a fast PWA on every plan, which installs to the home screen and works offline.
-For most boutique reformer studios the PWA is functionally indistinguishable from a native app, but if a native app is a hard requirement for marketing or brand reasons, Mariana Tek delivers it as part of the package.
+Mariana Tek offers a native iOS and Android app branded to the studio as an add-on module (around $80–100 a month on top of the base subscription).
+Junocal ships a fast web app on every plan, which installs to the home screen and works offline.
+For most boutique reformer studios the web app is functionally indistinguishable from a native app, but if a native app is a hard requirement for marketing or brand reasons, Mariana Tek offers it.
 Junocal's native branded app is a v2 commitment that will land in the months after public launch.

 • Deeper cross-apparatus history